-How can the electrics affect the value of the property?
+How can the electrics affect the value of a property?

-The following questions will also be answered, which will help to paint an overall picture for potential residents or landlords of the property:
+The following questions will also be answered during your house electrical test, which will help to paint an overall picture for potential residents or landlords of the property:

 - Are fittings fire-rated where they need to be?

 - Are fittings correctly specified for bathrooms and shower rooms?